SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 1. Get a shovel of any type.
 2. Place down cobblestone; you'll need it for the brush.
 3. Use the ["WorldEdit Settings"](../usage/kit#config) item.
-A menu in your hotbar should appear including "Brush Settings".
-Select the item, then select the shovel to bind to.
+A menu should appear including "Brush Settings".
+Select that button, then create a new brush as the interface instructs you.
 Make it a sphere brush of radius 3, and a cobblestone pattern.
 Confirm the settings and exit the menu.
-4. Aim at the ground not near you and interact with the shovel (now brush) to place cobblestone spheres.
+4. Aim at the ground not near you and interact with the bound item (now brush) to place cobblestone spheres.
-5. Make it so the brush only affects grass with `;mask grass` while holding the brush.
+5. Enter the brush settings again to set the mask for the brush to `grass`.
 Use the brush now to make a cobblestone path.
-6. Disable the brush with `;br none` while holding said brush.
+6. Delete the brush from the menu to disable it.

 ## What now?